dwoodiwiss/woodiwiss-theme/README.md

 ### Setup
 - Download the [latest](https://ghost.org/developers/) Ghost release.
 - Extract the .zip file and navigate into the root of that director.
+- Run `npm install --production`
+- Run `npm start`
 - Clone this repo into the `/content/themes/` folder.
 - Navigate into the cloned folder.
-- Run `npm install --production`
-- Run `npm start`
+- Run `npm install`
-- In a new terminal process, run `gulp`
+- In a new terminal instance, run `gulp`
 - View your website at: `http://localhost:3000`
 - You can also view the admin area at: `http://localhost:3000/ghost`
 - Have fun!